Arizona Academy of Endodontics

 Featured AzAE Research Scholar: Max Staheli

-Max is a freshman attending Basis in Mesa, Arizona and aspires to become an Endodontist.
+Max is a junior attending Basis in Mesa, Arizona and aspires to become an Endodontist.
 Max conducted research on the use of Tideglusib to repair cavities.
 His research focused on:

 - The role of GSK3 antagonists to repair cavities